Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 Why should a peak flow meter be used?

-The PFM removes a lot of guesswork out of managing your child's asthma.
-It can help you, your child's provider, or even your child's teachers know if your child's airways may be narrowing.
+The PFM takes a lot of guesswork out of managing your child's asthma.
+It can help you, your child's healthcare provider, or even your child's teachers know if your child's airways may be narrowing.

 Using a PFM every day will let you know when your child's peak flows are starting to drop.
-This allows you to make early changes in your child's medicine or routine to help prevent your child's symptoms from getting worse.
-The PFM can also help you know when you need to call your child's provider or go to the hospital emergency department.
+This allows you to make early changes in your child's medicine or routine.
+This can help prevent your child's symptoms from getting worse.
+The PFM can also help you know when you need to call your child's provider.
+Or when you should go to the hospital emergency department.

 How do you use a peak flow meter?